kaltura/developer-platform/workflows/app_token_auth/readme.md

 ```

 ## Compute the Hash
-Now, compute a hash of the unprivileged Kaltura Session (from the previous step) and the App Token's value, concatenated.
+Compute a hash of the unprivileged Kaltura Session (from the previous step) and the App Token's value, concatenated.
 This value will be passed to `appToken.startSession` in the following step.

 SHA-256 is the default hash function used with Application Tokens.
 If your Application Token was created with a different hash function (e.g. SHA-1 or MD5), compute that hash instead.